therabidbanana/orange-core/README.markdown

     "I want to create a quick RESTful web service that does one thing and does it well"

 Sinatra is probably better for this kind of thing.
 It's perfect for creating quick web apps based on RESTful ideals.
-Or perhaps use a Sinatra clone built on Orange, so you can incorporate orange plugins... but such a clone doesn't exist (yet).
+Or perhaps use a Sinatra clone built on Orange, so you can incorporate orange plugins and built in database support... but such a clone doesn't exist [does it](http://github.com/therabidbanana/orange-juice)?

     "I want to create a powerful web application that needs to be rock solid and use a well-tested foundation"